yassineAlouini/hyperparameters-optimization/README.md

 python scripts/imdb_data_processing.py
 ```

-## 2015 Traffic Fatalities
+## Airlines Delay

 ### Raw dataset

-In the blog post, we analyze a U.S. Pollution dataset that you could find [here](https://www.kaggle.com/nhtsa/2015-traffic-fatalities).
+In the blog post, we analyze the Airlines Delay dataset that you could find [here](https://www.kaggle.com/giovamata/airlinedelaycauses).
 Notice that the dataset is also available in the [data](/data) folder
-(titled "accident.csv").
+(titled "DelayedFlights.csv.zip").

 ## Results